ludwig-cf/ludwig-cf.github.io/building/index.rst

   CFLAGS = -fast -qopenmp

-It is often the case that the OpenMP compiler option needs to be specificed at both compile and link stages.
+It is often the case that the OpenMP compiler option needs to be specified at both compile and link stages.
 This can be done conveniently via, e.g.,

 .. code-block:: make